Leibu Levin

-When in 1941, the war started between and, Levin was called up and later sent to a labor camp in the Ural.
+When in 1941, the war started between Nazi Germany and the Soviet Union, Levin was called up and later sent to a labor camp in the Urals.
 In 1942 he was arrested and sentenced without trial to fifteen years imprisonment.
 Not until 1956 was he discharged and "rehabilitated".
 He performed for six more years, -- three of them together with Nechama Lifshitz, -- but then had to leave the stage, because his health had been severely undermined during the time he spent in prison camps.